benvanik/WebGL-Inspector/readme.md

 * Capture entire frames of GL activity
 * Annotated call log with redundant call warnings
 * Ability to step through all calls in a frame incrementally (back/forward/jump/etc)
+* Pixel history - see all draw calls that contributed to a pixel + blending information
 * Non-destructive to host page - everything happens in a separate GL context
 * Internal GL state display
 * Resource information (textures/buffers/programs/shaders)